Easton–Phillipsburg Toll Bridge: Features

 The main river bridge consists of a 540 ft Petit through-truss span over the river; a 430 ft, five-span plate-girder viaduct at the New Jersey approach, and a 40 ft pre-stressed concrete box beam span over Pennsylvania Route 611 on the Pennsylvania approach.

 The overall length is 1020 ft.
 The four-lane facility has a roadway width of 40 ft.
 There are 8 ft concrete pedestrian sidewalks outside the trusses on each side.
 The bridge is the 9th-longest (main span) simple truss and 9th-longest (main span) steel truss in the United States.
 When it was constructed in 1938, the bridge was the longest steel truss in the United States, a distinction it held for 19 years.

 Tolls

 The toll plaza collects only westbound lanes going into Pennsylvania, and includes the E-ZPass system.
-As of January 7, 2024, the toll rate per car is $3.00, or $1.50 if E-ZPass is used.
+As of January 1, 2026, the toll rate per car is $5.00, or $2.00 if E-ZPass is used.
+Higher tolls are charged for vehicles larger than passenger cars.